 I started writing Gaia’s Dreams live, on this blog, back in 2009, based on ideas I started jotting down in 2008.
 Then I took a long break.

-Now it is 2018, and I am writing again — or to be more precise, I am working on this project again.
-In the ten years since I started developing Gaia’s Dreams, the whole notion of what “book” means has changed.
+In 2018, I began again — or to be more precise, I began working on this project again.
+In the ten years since I started developing Gaia’s Dreams, the whole notion of what “book” means had changed.

-So has “blog” — so this project aims to combine book, blog, and social media.
-On this website, I’m posting quotes, source notes, bits of draft text, interesting videos — “artifacts”, in modern parlance.
+So had “blog” — so this project aimed to combine book, blog, and social media.
+On this website, I was posting quotes, source notes, bits of draft text, interesting videos — “artifacts”, in modern parlance.
 (Thanks to Friederika May for the idea.)

 — Alan AtKisson